keithasaurus/koda-validate/README.md

 less code, and clearer paths to optimization than other approaches.

 ### Validators
-In Koda Validate a `Validator` is the fundamental validation building block.
+In Koda Validate, `Validator` is the fundamental validation building block.
 It's based on the idea that
 validation can be universally represented by the function signature (pseudocode):
 ```
 InputType -> ValidType | InvalidType